Environment | In harmony with nature

 Rubber tree forest

-Near P.T.
+Near the P.T.
 Bridgestone Kalimantan Plantation (BSKP) in Indonesia’s South Kalimantan Province, there is a neglected state-owned forest destroyed by fire.
-W-BRIDGE Initiative, which was jointly operated by Bridgestone and Waseda University implemented a project to revitalize this state-owned forest by utilizing a citizen forestry program from 2012 to 2020, with Waseda University and the Japan International Forestry Promotion and Cooperation Center collaborating with BSKP, Lambung Mangkurat University and the Tanah Laut Regency Forestry Department.
+The W-BRIDGE Initiative, jointly operated by Bridgestone and Waseda University from 2012 to 2020, implemented a project to revitalize this state-owned forest utilizing a citizen forestry program.
+In addition to Waseda University and BSKP, the Japan International Forestry Promotion and Cooperation Center, Lambung Mangkurat University and the Tanah Laut Regency Forestry Department also collaborated in the project.

-The project, which has taken the collective efforts of the local community, academia and the company, has completed a cumulative total of 67 hectares of forest reclamation by 2020.
-BSKP has been able to collect latex by tapping the rubber trees planted near Siring cliff in 2012.
+The project, which has involved the collective efforts of the local community, academia and the Company, completed a cumulative total of 67 hectares of forest reclamation by 2020.
+BSKP has been able to collect latex by tapping the rubber trees that were planted near Siring cliff in 2012.
 BSKP conducted tapping training for neighbors in 2020 and donated rubber trees in 2021.

 Contribution related to society